oracle/oci-go-sdk/README.md

 ## Installing
-Use the following command to install this SDK.
+Use the following command to install this SDK:

 ```
 go get -u github.com/oracle/oci-go-sdk